A homeopath will get to know you really well.

 Quick Facts About Homeopathy

 - Homeopathy works on the principle of “like cures like.”
-Many of the remedies are made from toxins, diluted to the point where none of the original substance is present.
+Many of the remedies are made from toxins, diluted to the point where none or virtually none of the original substance is present.

 - At the turn of the century, at least one-third of all physicians in the United States were homeopathic doctors.